cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 to handle all the types, but also knows how to generate transactions, signatures, and messages.

-If the account is sending its first transaction, the account number must be set to 0.
-This is due to the account not being created yet.

 ```go
 type AccountRetriever interface {
   GetAccount(clientCtx Context, addr sdk.AccAddress) (client.Account, error)